XZSt4nce/repo-save-editor/readme.md

 ### Launching the Application

-- Simply double-click on R.E.P.O_Save_Editor.exe (Windows) to launch the application.
+- Simply double-click on RepoSaveEditor.exe (Windows) to launch the application.

 ### Editing Save Files